“Pop music reclaimed” ~ Trina McDonald, Beatroute Magazine

 After graduating from the Victoria Conservatory of Music with a diploma in jazz piano and voice, Marley released her debut album, ‘Heart to Sky’ in 2010 and has spent her time since then touring solo and with her band Dirty Grace throughout Canada, Asia and the Uk, and studying therapeutic clowning, psychology and somatic meditation, which have greatly informed her songwriting.

-2016 marks the release of her second solo album ‘Abandon’, which she self-recorded and co-produced with musician and sound engineer Jesse Thom, in her traveling home studio on Mayne Island, Salt Spring and Vancouver.
+2016 marked the release of her second solo album ‘Abandon’, which she self-recorded and co-produced with musician and sound engineer Jesse Thom, in her traveling home studio on Mayne Island, Salt Spring and Vancouver.
 ‘Abandon’ features a wide range of players, elaborate orchestral arrangements, driving rock rhythms and luscious vocal harmonies.
-Marley will be performing ‘Abandon’ throughout 2017 with her new rock band, complete with back up singers, electric bass and drums.
+Marley performed ‘Abandon’ throughout 2017 with her new band, complete with back up singers, electric bass and drums.